 WW: That’s why I’ll wear a wet suit, scuba mask, flippers, a rain slicker, a rain hat, rubber gloves, and carry an umbrella.

 I see you’re taking it in small steps.

-Well, I admire your courage and wish you the best of luck.
-And I appreciate that you haven’t ordered flying monkeys to tear me apart.
+Well, I admire your courage and I wish you the best of luck in the new year.
+Also I appreciate that you haven’t ordered winged monkeys to tear me apart.

 WW: The day isn’t over.